-The purpose of the Investment Committee is to ensure that the investment assets of STRS Ohio are effectively managed in accordance with the laws of the State of Ohio and the Statement of Investment Objectives and Policy and the Statement of Fund Governance adopted by the Board.
+The purpose of the Investment Committee is to assist the Board in fulfilling its fiduciary responsibility in the investment of system assets in accordance with the laws of the State of Ohio, the Statement of Investment Objectives and Policy, the Statement of Fund Governance, the Statement of Investment Beliefs, and the Asset-Liability Study adopted by the Board.
+The role of the Committee is to streamline the Board's oversight of the investment program and provide commentary to the Board.

-The Investment Committee will meet as needed with the Executive Director, Deputy Executive Director - Investments, and such other STRS Ohio associates as are appropriate.
+The Investment Committee will meet as needed, but no less than quarterly, with the Executive Director, Deputy Executive Director - Investments, and such other STRS Ohio associates as are appropriate.
 In addition, the Board's investment consultants and actuary will report to the committee as needed to provide investment expertise to enable the committee to perform its responsibilities.